310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Kanata %}
-Ehehe~ I am sorry, was it lonely?
+ufufu~ i am sorry, was it lonely?

-You see, Chiaki kept trying to come and see you three, no matter how many times people told him not to go…
+you see, chiaki kept trying to come and see you three, no matter how many times people told him not to go…

-So I had no choice but to abduct and confine him.
+so i had no choice but to abduct and confine him.
 {% endbubble %}

 {% bubble Tetora %}